An app for health professionals to learn useful te reo Māori terms.

 The idea of the interactive game is that you start in your waka at the bottom of the country at Rakiura (Stewart Island) and paddle your way up the country by successfully answering enough questions at each increasingly complex level to progress to the next landmark.
 Get too many questions wrong and you will be swallowed by a taniwha (water monster) and have to start that level again.

-For the complete app description see Google Play or iTunes.
+For the complete app description see iTunes.

-Date of review: January 2018
+Date of review: January 2020

-Platform reviewed: Android
+Platform reviewed: iPhone

-Download size: 83.04 MB
+Download size: 150.5 MB

 |If you are the developer and would like to provide updated information about this app, please email the app library manager at firstname.lastname@example.org.|